spine-tools/Spine-Toolbox/docs/source/SpineTutorialA5CaseStudy.rst

 Case Study A5 tutorial using the Importer
 *****************************************

-Welcome to Spine Toolbox's Case Study A5 tutorial.
+Welcome to this Spine Toolbox Case Study tutorial.
 Case Study A5 is one of the Spine Project case studies designed to verify Toolbox and Model capabilities.
 To this end, it *reproduces* an already existing study about hydropower